yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/dcl_grant.md

 ## Synopsis

-The `GRANT` statement is used to grant access privileges on database objects as well as to assign membership in roles.
+Use the `GRANT` statement to grant access privileges on database objects as well as to assign membership in roles.

 ## Syntax